sefabey/fear_of_crime_paper/src/london_slangs_twitter.md

 2. https://bura.brunel.ac.uk/bitstream/2438/14817/1/FulltextThesis.pdf

-# 1. Data Scraping
+**End Result:**

+1. A list of London gang slang terms with tweets containing those terms and comments whether they are useful for this study or not https://github.com/sefabey/fear_of_crime_paper/blob/master/data/slangs_from_shinobi.csv

+2.

+# Gang slang from shinobilifeonline.com

 ##Srape keywords from a web page using Rvest

-Scaping data from: https://www.shinobilifeonline.com/index.php?topic=2973.0.
+Scraping data from: https://www.shinobilifeonline.com/index.php?topic=2973.0.
 Used selectorgadget to identify xpath.
-This code scrapes all ters in the web page and returns a list consisting of **120** slang terms.
+This code scrapes all slang terms in the web page and returns a list consisting of **120** slang terms.

 ```r